ice09/dlt-event-monitor/dlt-event-monitor/README.md

 1. Start RabbitMQ Docker image with
 `docker run -d --hostname my-rabbit --name some-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management`

-2. You can run this application and it publishes Ethereum Blockchain events to a RabbitMQ Queue.
+2. You can run this application and it publishes Ethereum Blockchain Events to a RabbitMQ Queue.

 ## Run Docker Version